Workers' Compensation Lawyers in Indiana

 In emergency situations, your medical treatment should be immediate.
 In non-emergency situations, you must comply with workers’ comp guidelines in selecting a doctor.
 All necessary medical treatment for the work-related injury will be covered by workers’ compensation.

-If you are having difficulty with your employer following an injury, or you are having trouble obtaining workers’ compensation, contact the Evansville workplace injury attorneys at Tuley Law Office today.
+If you are having difficulty with your employer following an injury, or you are having trouble obtaining workers’ compensation, contact the Indiana workplace injury attorneys at Tuley Law Office today.
 Our experienced legal team can provide you with the legal guidance you need to receive your workers’ compensation benefits.

 Sustaining Multiple Injuries in a Workplace Accident